Legal Guidance For Criminal Domestic Violence Charges

 Domestic violence is an all too common occurrence in today’s society.
 Some studies indicate that as many as one in three women and one in four men in the United States will experience an act of domestic violence.
-The problem has become so widespread that many counties in Michigan have set up interagency domestic violence task forces with the sole purpose of preventing domestic violence and punishing those accused of committing domestic violence.
-It should come as no surprise then, that law enforcement, prosecutors and courts take every reported instance of domestic violence seriously and are under public pressure to punish those accused of domestic violence.
+The problem has become so widespread that many counties in Michigan have set up interagency domestic violence task forces to prevent domestic violence and punish those accused of committing domestic violence.
+It should come as no surprise then that law enforcement, prosecutors and courts take every reported instance of domestic violence seriously and are under public pressure to punish those accused of domestic violence.

 Domestic violence in Michigan occurs when an assault or an assault and battery occurs between two people who are married or were married, are in or were in a dating relationship, who have a child together, or residents or former residents of the same household.
 Domestic violence also now encompasses an assault or an assault and battery against someone who is pregnant and who the individual knows to be pregnant regardless of their relationship.